Three types of statistics and the entropy bounds: Introduction

-Holographic principle suggests that the information contained within a region should not exceed the area of its boundary in Planck units \cite{hooft,susskind,bousso}.
-There have been many verifications \cite{hooft,cohen,hsuEB,us1,us2} that the degrees of freedom of bosonic and fermionic systems under the gravitational stability condition are limited by the entropy bound $A^{3/4}$ (we set $G,\hbar,c,k_{B}=1$ hereafter), where $A$ is the boundary area of the corresponding system.
-It remains a question about the entropy gap between the entropy bound $A^{3/4}$ for local quantum field theory and the holographic entropy bound $A$.
-This entropy gap even has its cosmological counterpart \cite{barrow,us2}, which brings about a huge numerical differences from $10^{90}$ to $10^{120}$ at the present era of the universe.
+It is known that bosonic and fermionic systems under the gravitational stability condition are subject to the entropy bound $A^{3/4}$ (we set $G,\hbar,c,k_{B}=1$ throughout), where $A$ is the boundary area of the corresponding systems.
+The $A^{3/4}$ bound was first derived from a photon gas system by 't Hooft \cite{hooft} and has been verified in more general contexts \cite{cohen,hsuEB,us1,us2,hsuMonster}.
+However, holographic principle tells that the maximum entropy contained in a region should be the area of its boundary in Planck units \cite{hooft,susskind,bousso}.
+There seems to be an entropy gap between the $A^{3/4}$ bound and the holographic entropy $A$.
+This entropy gap even has its cosmological counterpart, which brings about a huge numerical differences from $10^{90}$ to $10^{120}$ at the present era of the universe \cite{barrow}.
+It is natural to ask which mechanism can account for these absent degrees of freedom and whether it is a part of a complete theory of quantum gravity.

-For infinite statistics, all representations of the particle permutation group can occur.
-There are no special restrictions on the symmetric or anti-symmetric properties of the particle states.
-Therefore, the dimension of the Hilbert space of the quantum fields obeying infinite statistics is much larger than these of bosonic and fermionic fields.
-What is the total number of degrees of freedom of the quantum fields obeying infinite statistics?
-Should it be limited by the holographic entropy bound $A$?
-We shall show the answer is affirmative.

-The paper is organized as follows.
-In Sec.~\ref{sec1}, we shall introduce the elementary ingredients of infinite statistics and propose a $\mathcal{N}$-coincident brane scenario for constructing the state space of the quantum fields obeying infinite statistics.
-In Sec.~\ref{sec2}, all those physically permitted field configurations in the Hilbert space are counted out.
-We show that the system obeying infinite statistics should be bounded by the holographic entropy $A$.
-In Sec.~\ref{sec3}, we analyze the thermodynamical properties of the systems obeying infinite statistics and verify the results in Sec.~\ref{sec2}.
-We point out for a general system obeying infinite statistics with energy $E$, the entropy bound is the Bekenstein bound $El$.
-In Sec.~\ref{sec4}, we conclude with a discussion of the applications of infinite statistics on the issues of quantum gravity.
+In this paper, we concentrate on the entropy bounds attached to the three types of statistics.
+We shall derive the $A^{3/4}$ bound for Bose, fermi statistics and their generalizations to parastatistics.
+Then we turn to the case of infinite statistics and study its entropy bound which was not addressed before.
+Our main result is that the entropy bound of infinite statistics obeys the area law, just as the holographic principle requires.
+We shall also discuss the implications of this result.